cgwire/kitsu/docs/first_production/README.md

 When you finish all the assignations, quit this mode using the **Escape** key, or the cross on the top right corner of the action box.

-Now you can see next to each status the avatar of the ArtistArtist.
+Now you can see the avatar of the Artist next to each status.

 ![Assigned people](../img/getting-started/assignation.png)